cloudmesh-community/sp19-222-92/project-report/report.md

 that sensors are limited to numerical data, so this type of ability cannot be measured.
 To avoid any of these limitations, the Women's Soccer team data has many of the same data points measured in different ranges.
-For example, the "Number of Accelerations" category has eight different ranges which are either a deceleration or an acceleration.
-This way of splitting data could transcend the inability to measure the "intangibles" because it measures the same data points at different instances which tend to vary by position.
+For example, the "Number of Accelerations" :o: category has eight different ranges which are either a deceleration or an acceleration.
+This way of splitting data could transcend the inability to measure the "intangibles" :o: because it measures the same data points at different instances which tend to vary by position.

 The Women's team data was obtained from the 2018 season where they